mikowals/dynamic_vector.mojo/README.md

 original vec (size = 16) [0, 1, 2, 3, 4, 5, 6, 7, 1000, 9, 10, 11, 12, 13, 14, 15]
 ```

-The real world use case for something like this is in [Fast Fourier Transform Demo](https://github.com/duckki/field-fft-mojo/blob/main/python/fft-python.py#L15) where the Python-style slices are readable and efficient.
+The real world use case something like [Fast Fourier Transform Demo](https://github.com/duckki/field-fft-mojo/blob/main/python/fft-python.py#L15) where the Python-style slices are readable and efficient.